GNOME/dia/BUILDING.md

 - Libxslt allows export through XSLT translation schemas:
   - ftp://ftp.gnome.org/pub/GNOME/sources/libxslt/
-- **Python scripting is also possible** by installing Python 2.7 (note that meson requires python 3, therefore python2 needs to be explicitly installed) and pygtk.
+- **Python scripting is also possible** by installing Python 2.7 and pygtk.
+    - Note this will be replaced with libpeas based scripting at some point enabling support for python3 and javascript

 ### Windows

 Currently (as of 1f930b94) the Windows build is under heavy development and not all features are supported.
 Help is always welcome!

-The following configuration is supported however: MSYS2 (Pacman v5.1.2) + Mingw64 on Windows 10.

-It is recommended you develop Dia in a Virtual Machine since Windows 10 is free to download.

-For all git-related operations, it is recommended you use https://gitforwindows.org/ instead of MSYS2.

 Please read MSYS2 instructions on https://www.msys2.org/ and their wiki carefully before installing MSYS2.
 They have three different environments: MSYS2, Mingw64 and Mingw32.  **ALL** packages must be installed from MSYS2 environment, and all development needs to be performed from Mingw64 one.

-It is also recommended you use the source version of meson (https://github.com/mesonbuild/meson) rather than using the MSYS2 one.
-However, it is still recommended you install meson from `pacman` since it has a few dependencies, most notably `ninja`

-It is also recommended you read https://www.gtk.org/download/windows.php, even though it is for GTK3 instead of GTK2.

 Assuming you are all set and that pacman is up to date, you'll need to install at least the following packages:
 ```